quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part24_Linear_Value-fu.md

 :p What are the characteristics of the minimal-BE value functions in both MDPs?
 ??x
-For the first MDP, any value function \(v = 0\) minimizes the Behavioral Error.
+For the first MDP, any value function $v = 0$ minimizes the Behavioral Error.
 For the second MDP, a specific non-zero value function is required to minimize BE due to the combined state representation.

 Minimal-BE value functions are not directly observable from data but can be determined through analysis of the underlying MDP structure. x??